BioinformaticsSTU/TGStools/README.md

 ## geneDisplay
 ----------------------------

-By providing GTF files, gene id and optionally trans_quant files(quantity of transcripts) to get the macroscopic image which display the isoforms of queried gene.
+By providing GTF files, gene id and optionally trans_quant files(quantity of transcripts) to get isoforms comparison of queried gene.
 Users could provide multiple annotation data(bed format) such as known transcripts, epigenetic marks and CAGE tags in the same folder.
 These auxiliary annotations will be used to evaluate the isoforms detected from long reads sequencing.

 For your convenience, we have upload epigenetic marks data in OneDrive.
 Uploaded data contains 3 types of histone marks from 15 tissues.
 You can download data [here](https://stumail-my.sharepoint.cn/:f:/g/personal/d_z_chen_stu_edu_cn/Enfeh4BW0vFJhi7cCsFaTUEBWimU5c5BH0ndF5SSw2TyLw?e=TLflsU).